akawashiro/ros3fs/README.md

 ros3fs, Read Only S3 File System, is a Linux FUSE adapter for AWS S3 and S3 compatible object storage such as Apache Ozone. ros3fs focuses on speed, only speed.

+## Important notice
+ros3fs caches everything locally.
+This means the changes are not reflected if you update your data in your bucket after ros3fs mounts the bucket.
+In other words, ros3fs is suitable for accessing immutable data such as backup data, machine learning training data, or log data.

 ## How to build
 ```
 git clone https://github.com/akawashiro/ros3fs.git